 Olga Steidl, founder of TBD Newton and a regular speak up at Berlin startup events, suggests that Berlin’s growing reputation is based on a diverse talent pool, increased risk-taking, and an increase in Corporate Innovation Labs.
 A rise in the amount of VC money from the EU, US and Asia is also a factor, with Berlin being a strategic option for entry into the East from the West and vice versa.
 Moreover, German VC exits are on par with (and soon to overtake) UK ones, and that’s with fewer funding rounds.

 The startup scene here is growing at a pace that outstrips other regions such as the UK, Sweden and France.
-When all this opportunity exists in a city that already draws hundreds of thousands of Brits a year, it’s easy to see why more and more people are thinking of moving here.
+When all this opportunity exists in a city that already draws hundreds of thousands of Brits a year, it’s easy to see why more and more coders are thinking of moving here.

 Berlin is frequently the base for companies expanding to the European market, too.
 Dubsmash and Kayak are two noticeable examples.

 Once you’re here, you’ll find an enormous network of young professionals to meet, learn from and befriend.
-Regular meetups happen all over the city, bringing together people from a variety of backgrounds and careers, with a broad range of interests.
+Regular meet-ups happen all over the city, bringing together people from a variety of backgrounds and careers, with a broad range of interests.

 As JobSpotting points out, while London “focuses chiefly on classic tech startups, job seekers in Berlin can choose from jobs in the fields of fashion, music, food, cars or real estate, to name but a few.”
 Which is to say, the talent pool is incredibly diverse, which is a source for constant inspiration.

-2. Cost of living is low
+3. Cost of living is low

 Besides the startup scene itself, the low cost of living is one of the main draws.
 London is expensive and Berlin, on the other hand, is still surprisingly cheap.

-A 1 bedroom flat in a popular area will set you back around €600, for example.
-For those not opposed to a flatshare, you can even find rooms for as little as €300.
+A 1 bedroom flat in a popular area will set you back around €800.
+Those not opposed to a flatshare could find rooms for as little as €450.
 Rent may be rising, but in comparison to other major capitals Berlin is a steal.
 There are even new laws in place that work to keep it affordable, which means retaining the city’s creative atmosphere and diverse charms.

 Best of all, you’ll find these affordable living arrangements in some of the most desirable areas of the city.
 Prenzlauerberg and Mitte are on the more expensive end of the scale (though still much cheaper than London), but a decent place in Kreuzberg, Neukölln, Moabit or Shöneberg remains laughably cheap when you consider the cost of rent in a comparable area of London.
 And it’s not just rent.
 You can grab a decent lunch for as little as €5, and the popularity of supermarkets such as Lidl and Aldi means you can do your groceries on the cheap, too.

 These low costs can translate to relatively low wages, and this can be one of the downsides of Berlin.
 But Christian Hernandez succinctly points out, Berlin is “…a fun yet affordable place to live if you’re a young dev.
-Would you rather pay an arm and a leg in London or use the extra cash in Berlin to go to one of their famous dance parties?”
+Would you rather pay an arm and a leg in London or use the extra cash in Berlin to go to one of their famous dance parties?”.

 London may beat Berlin for the amount of cultural offerings there are, but where Berlin shines is in the accessibility of these events.
-Berlin’s size is a gift: Big enough to offer incredible variety, small enough to be 30 minutes away from almost anything you want to do.
+Berlin’s size is a gift: big enough to offer incredible variety, small enough to be 30 minutes away from almost anything you want to do.